Transportation in Portland, Oregon: Intercity service

 Long-distance passenger rail service to Portland is provided by Amtrak, the national passenger rail system, with trains stopping at Union Station.
 Amtrak routes serving Portland include the Amtrak Cascades (with service to/from Vancouver, British Columbia and Eugene, Oregon), the Coast Starlight (with service to/from Los Angeles and Seattle), and the Empire Builder (with service to/from Portland and Chicago).

 While long-distance rail options are somewhat limited and infrequent, Oregon has a well-connected intercity bus network offering numerous options for travel to and from the Portland metro area.
 The Cascades POINT provides daily service between Portland and Eugene, with stops at every Amtrak station in the Willamette Valley.
 The NorthWest POINT provides daily service between Portland and Astoria, with stops in several rural communities along U.S. Route 26 and towns along the Oregon Coast.
-BoltBus began offering service from Portland in May 2012, with Seattle as its first destination.
-Additional bus services that bring passengers to and from the Portland area include Columbia County Rider from St. Helens, Tillamook County Transportation District's service from Tillamook, the Central Oregon Breeze from Bend, and more.
+BoltBus began offering service from Portland in May 2012, with Seattle as its first destination; It was succeeded by FlixBus when BoltBus discontinued operation.
+Additional bus services that bring passengers to and from the Portland area include Columbia County Rider, from St. Helens, Tillamook County Transportation District's service from Tillamook, the Central Oregon Breeze from Bend, and more.